autonomousvision/lead/README.md

 ## Citation

-If you find this work useful, please consider give this repository a star ⭐.
-Also cite our work if you use it in your research:
+If you find this work useful, please consider giving this repository a star ⭐ and citing our work in your research:

 ```bibtex
 @article{Nguyen2025ARXIV,